The Honeymoon is Over! The Rise and Fall of Homebuyers’ Pandemic-Based Empathy

 - It took most of them a while, but they became very sensitive to their buyers’ strong desire for transparency and honesty about likely delays.

 - I am proud to say that Eliant assisted this process with our training, articles, and webinars about the proper ways to set realistic expectations.

-- Ratings of “Pro-Active Communication of Construction and Loan Status” improved from the late Spring (2020) through January, 2021.
+- Customer ratings of “Pro-Active Communication of Construction and Loan Status” improved from the late Spring (2020) through January 2021.